-ACED 7150 Perspectives on the Adult Learner 3-0-3 Facilitation of learning and performance improvement in the workplace and adult education environment.
-The course includes application of instructional methods, informal and inci- dental learning strategies, coaching, team building, and formal and informal on-the-job learning tactics.
-The course also focuses on facilitating individual and group learning to effect organi- zational change.
-ACED 7200 Improvement of Instruction in Keyboarding 3-0-3 Development of strategies for teaching keyboarding.
-Emphasis on course objectives, equip- ment, materials, skill development, standards, and evaluative criteria.
-ACED 7220 Improvement of Instruction in Computer Technology 3-0-3 An analysis of methods, strategies, and problems associated with teaching computer tech- nology courses.
-Also included are the selection and acquisition of state-of-the-art hardware and software and the design and maintenance of a technology lab in an educational setting.
-ACED 7230 Improvement of Instruction in Accounting and evaluation tools; and application of research to the instructional process.
-ACED 7240 Improvement of Instruction in Office Education
+ACED 7150 Perspectives on the Adult Learner 3-0- 3 Facilitation of learning and performance improvement in the workplace and d adult education environment.
+The course includes application of instructional methods, in formal and incidental learning strategies, coaching, team building, and formal and informal on n-the-job learning tactics.
+The course also focuses on facilitating individual and group learning to effect organizational change.
+ACED 7200 Improvement of Instruction in Keyboarding 3-0- 3 Development of strategies for teaching keyboarding.
+Emphasis on course o bjectives, equipment, materials, skill development, standards, and evaluative criteria.

+ACED 7220 Improvement of Instruction in Computer Technology

+An analysis of methods, strategies, and problems associated with teaching advanced computer technology courses.
+Also included are the selection, acquisition, and use of state-of-the-art hardware and software and the design and maintenance of a technology lab in an educational setting.

+ACED 7230 Improvement of Instruction in Basic Business Subjects,